-A total of 44 written submissions were received in relation to the draft River Basin Management Plan for the South Eastern RBD across the following sectoral interest groups: local and public authorities; non-governmental organisations; business; and private individuals.
-A summary of the issues raised and responses is contained in the draft plan submissions digest in the public participation background documents which can be available at www.wfdireland.ie.
+A total of 43 submissions were received in relation to the draft River Basin Management Plan for the Western RBD across the following sectoral interest groups: local and public authorities; non-governmental organisations; business; and private individuals.
+A summary of the issues raised and responses is contained in the draft plan submissions digest in the public participation background documents which are available at www.wfdireland.ie.